-An increasingly popular application for computer science skills continues to be the field of mobile development.
+Mobile development is an increasingly popular option for computer science students.
 The near universal presence of smartphones, the ease with which one can develop for smartphone platforms, and the saleability of developed applications makes mobile development a lucrative field for international students in the United States.
 This article offers an overview of mobile development, as well as some insight for international students hoping to get started in the burgeoning field.

-First, many international students with computer science and programming backgrounds will already possess the skills required to dive into mobile development.
-Next, most of the tools needed for mobile development are free and can be used to make a salable program.
-Finally, mobile development can be pursued by a team as small as a single individual, making it great for international students juggling a class schedule.
+Many international students with computer science and programming backgrounds will already possess the skills required to dive into mobile development.
+Most of the tools needed for mobile development are free and can be used to make a salable program.
+Mobile development can be pursued by a team as small as a single individual, making it great for international students juggling a class schedule.
 Therefore, the ease with which international students with knowledge of programming languages can use their skills to develop ideas into applications, combined with the low to almost non-existent overhead of the endeavor, makes mobile development a great and lucrative option for gaining experience as a freelance developer.

 iOS™ development (for Apple devices) utilizes the less universal Obective-C and Object Pascal programming languages.
 Developers can freely acquire the SDK (software development kit) for iOS, however, uploading developed applications to the Apple marketplace can only be done after purchasing a developer's license for an annual fee of $99.
-Moreover, Apple also impose a set minimum price for the application (above which the developer can charge any amount), and they retain 30% of the revenue generated by sales of the application.
+Additionally, Apple imposes a set minimum price for the application (above which the developer can charge any amount), and they retain 30% of the revenue generated by sales of the application.